Devnilson/fisima/CONTRIBUTING.md

 #### Message Subject

+- First should be the number of issue associated to commit `#33`
-First line cannot be longer than 70 characters, second line is always blank and other lines should be wrapped at 80 characters.
+- First line cannot be longer than 70 characters
+- Second line is always blank
+- Other lines should be wrapped at 80 characters.

 ##### Type